NortheasternClimbing/northeasternclimbing.github.io/team/tryouts.md

 ## 2019 Fall Tryouts Sign Up Info

 Come try out for the Northeastern Club Rock Climbing Team!
-We are a competitive team that trains in order to compete at the national level.
+We are a competitive team that trains and competes at both the local and national level.

 Tryouts will be scored in a redpoint format.
 Climbers have the option of trying out on ropes or boulders.